dtolnay/cxx/book/src/attributes.md

 Either of the two attributes may be used on extern "Rust" as well as extern "C++" functions, according to which one you find clearer in context.

-Support for renaming type names and enum variants is not implemented yet.
+The same attribute works for renaming functions, opaque types, shared structs and enums, and enum variants.